reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 ## `@ResponseStatus`

 As the name suggests, `@ResponseStatus` allows us to modify the HTTP status of our response.
-It can be applied at the following
+It can be applied in the following
 places:

 * On the exception class itself